codesharedot/bitcoin-gold-price/README.md

-# dash price
+# ethereum-classic price

-Gets the dash price with Python (from JSON).
+Gets the ethereum-classic price with Python (from JSON).

 https://pythonbasics.org